What is the difference between business continuity and disaster recovery?

 Business continuity planning (BCP) and disaster recovery planning (DRP) are often rolled into one IT strategy for protecting businesses.
 However, it is important to understand their differences and why one shouldn’t be implemented without the other….

-E2E Technologies develop continuity and disaster recovery strategies that enable businesses to keep operating in the event of IT disruption such as a cyberattack or power outage.
+E2E Technologies develops continuity and disaster recovery strategies that enable businesses to keep operating in the event of IT disruption such as a cyberattack or power outage.

 Here, we’ll take a closer look at what business continuity and disaster recovery planning each involve and how they make your business more secure.